 Chinook hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Chinook Hops
+Origin and Geneology of the Chinook Hop

 The Chinook hop is a cross between a Petham Golding and a USDA-selected male with high alpha-acids and good storage properties.

 Chinook is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 Chinook can be slightly spicy and have a smoky earthiness quality.
 It has an impressive pine and resin character, with distinct spice and grapefruit.
 Use sparingly in the boil as it can add a harsh bitterness if overused.

 Read More: The Most Common Hops Used in IPAs

 Brewing Values for Chinook Hops

 These are the common ranges that we've seen with Chinook hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.
 Learn more »